 In their book Overtapped Oasis, Marc Reisner and Sarah Bates wrote, “Cows are poorly adapted to arid environments.
 They are profligate consumers of water.
 Beef production demands an estimated 3,430 gallons of water just to produce one steak! …The removal of water from streams and aquifers for irrigation threatens many species with local extinction.
 Rivers and springs are often completely dewatered.
 According to the Montana Department of Fish, Wildlife and Parks, some 3,778 miles of river are dewatered in Montana annually.
 Dewatering of streams is a major factor in the decline of many fish species across the West, including most native trout and many salmon stocks.”

 Cows, as has been said, are profligate consumers of water.
 The average elephant weights about 12,000 pounds, and drinks 60 gallons of water a day.
 It would take eight cows to equal the weight of one elephant, yet each cow consumes that same 60 gallons of water per day.
 That means per weight, cows drink eight time the amount of water that an elephant drinks!
 We need to stop wasting our precious water on dairy and beef cattle.

 In an interview with Los Angeles Times publisher Austin Beutner in 2015, California Governor Jerry Brown parenthetically asserted, “If you ask me, you should be eating veggie burgers” (quote can be heard just after the 45 minute mark).
-The answer to our declining water supply is simple: eat a plant based diet.
+The most significant thing that you can do as an individual to spare our declining water supply is to eat a plant based diet.